reniven/reniven/README.md

 - 📫 Reach me via [Email](erleofficialdom@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/erleofficialdom/).

 ## 🚀 Technologies & Tools
-ere are some of the tools and technologies I work with:
+Here are some of the tools and technologies I work with:

 Python 🐍 (NumPy, Pandas, Scikit-Learn, TensorFlow, Keras) Machine Learning & Deep Learning 🤖